George Templer

 George Templer (1781 – 12 December 1843) was a landowner in Devon, England, and the builder of the Haytor Granite Tramway.
 His father was the second James Templer (1748–1813) who had built the Stover Canal.

-He inherited the Stover estate in Teigngrace, Devon on the death of his father, but left its running to his lawyer, preferring to spend his time hunting, writing poetry, and in amateur dramatics.
+He inherited the Stover estate in Teigngrace, Devon on the death of his father, but left its running to his lawyer, preferring to spend his time hunting (founding the South Devon Hunt), writing poetry, and in amateur dramatics.
 He lived with a mistress and had six children by her before running into financial difficulties and selling his entire estate to the Duke of Somerset.
 He later built himself a house on the outskirts of Newton Abbot and married the daughter of Sir John Kennaway in 1835.
 He died in 1843 after a hunting accident.

 Personal life

 George Templer was born in 1781, the eldest son of the second James Templer.
 He was educated at Westminster, and inherited the Stover estate on his father's death in 1813.
 Noted for his kindness, his hospitality and for his lavish lifestyle, his interests lay in poetry, amateur dramatics, field sports and cricket rather than business, which he mostly left to his lawyer and others.
 Before 1815 he fell in love with Ann Wreford, the daughter of a nearby farmer, who moved in with him and bore him six children, although they were not married.

-From the early 1800s, Templer was involved in the breeding and training of beagles, and he was master of the first regular hunt in South Devon, which he founded in about 1810.
+From the early 1800s, Templer was involved in the breeding and training of beagles, and he was master of the first regular hunt in South Devon, the South Devon Hunt which he founded in about 1810.
 He was an early friend of Jack Russell, "The Sporting Parson", and taught him much about fox-hounds.
 In 1820 he was a Lieutenant-Colonel in the South Devon Yeomanry.
 He was also a pioneer of cricket and was one of the founders of Teignbridge Cricket Club in 1823.
 Templer was fond of entertaining at Stover House: his guests included Sarah Siddons and "Mr. Kemble", who were said to have praised his and his family and servants' performance of Shakespeare.

 In the later 1820s Templer ran into financial difficulties, considered today to be due mainly to his extravagant lifestyle and his lack of business acumen, though he himself blamed his downfall on the dishonesty of a lawyer, about whom he wrote a bitter poem entitled "The Attorney", the first verse of which runs: